Economy of the Inca Empire: Trading system in Inca Empire

 Land could be controlled by each seemingly large family.
 To plow, sow seeds, and later harvest the crops, individuals required additional labor prestations from the family members.
 A similar method known as "minka" was used for larger-scale cooperative work, such as the construction of houses or other infrastructure.
 Participants were compensated in kind.
 This system is still in use in some Quechua cultures of the Andes.
 The philosophical, metaphysical principle that underpinned the concepts of "ayllus" and "minka" was known as "ayni", an ancient Andean idea of mutualism and reciprocity.
 Because every entity in the society was seen as interconnected, each member voluntarily participated in their labor and production, expecting to be offered something in return later.
 In a world without monetary currencies, the concept of ayni may have been applied to all mutual transfers of energy and commodities between people and nature.
 In addition, the central Inca government instituted supply management and a taxation structure.
 As a levy, each resident was forced to give the Inca rulers a time of labor and a portion of their cultivated crops.
 As a result, surplus crops were taken by the government and distributed to villages in desperate need of food.
-These local systems of mutual aid and solidarity created various obligations and rights, and were originally created in order to adapt to the harsh environment of the Andes mountains.
+These local systems of mutual aid and solidarity created various obligations and rights, and were originally created to adapt to the harsh environment of the Andes mountains.

 In the absence of currency, foreign trade was rare and exceptional.
 The "mindalae" on the Ecuadorian coast were merchant corporations in charge of trade.
 Another exception was the chiefdom of Chincha on the central Peruvian coast, where a social class of merchants had developed.
 Long-distance trade happened punctually with Polynesia and western Mexico.
 In addition, there was a trading fair in Cusco, called catu, which happened annually.